 The data used is also being informed by feedback gathered through the public consultation exercise resulting in some revisions of the methodology and datasets leading to a deeper level of understanding that will influence final recommendations.
 Somerset libraries will be publishing the outcomes of the consultation and recommendations in October 2018.

 Somerset see the catchment mapping exercise as much more than a tool to support decisions about network re-design.
 The data sourcing and mapping techniques used make it relatively easy and inexpensive to refresh the data year on year, providing an up to date resource for the service.
 Somerset will be inviting local and senior managers to use this powerful evidence locally, to ensure that the services and activities provided inside and outside libraries are well-matched to local needs, and to ensure that the service is promoted effectively to those who need it most.

 Somerset also benefits from its membership of LibrariesWest through which a rich level of data is available, not only evidencing the benefits of a collaborative approach but also providing a collective view of the benefits of library membership.

 A number of datasets from its Library Management System have been published and these are freely available for anyone to download and use.

 One of the latest reports shows which books across the consortium are kept by borrowers the longest.
 Titles related to wellbeing and computing hit the top 10 list.
-The list can be viewed here.
+The list can be viewed on the LibrariesWest github site.